Hikari Ota's If I Were Prime Minister... Secretary Tanaka: The guests

-Ōta is known for his strong debating skills, and so as not to be strong-armed, a unique assembly of well-known guests from various walks of life are featured as regulars on the show.
+Ōta is known for his debating skills, and so as not to be strong-armed.
+It is an assembly of well-known guests from various walks of life who are featured as regulars on the show.
 About a third of the guests are usually members (occasionally leaders) of major Japanese political parties, and the rest are usually a mix of famous tarento and prominent foreign personalities.
-While some of the regulars and guests are also strong debaters, many (especially some of the tarento) do not tend to participate much in the heated talks.
-Quieter participants may be given a minute to speak their opinion in between major points of a discussion, and their straight opinions often help to keep the discussions focused.
+While some of the regulars and guests are also debaters, many (especially some of the tarento) do not tend to participate much in the heated talks.
+Quieter participants may be given a minute to speak their opinion in between major points of a discussion, and their opinions often help to keep the discussions focused.